louistrue/circular-3d/README.md

 ## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the AGPL-3 License.

 ## 🔗 References